Babygirls123/CEG3006/README.md

 | TTC Threshold    | Dynamic collision threshold             |
 | Safety Radius    | Maximum alert range                     |
 | Risk Level       | Low / Medium / High                     |

+For advanced reflective smart tag operation, the vehicle may also transmit a simplified warning signal to trigger vibration or LED alerts on the tag.

 ---